RetroDECK/ES-DE/THEMES-DEV.md

     </variant>
 </themeCapabilities>
 ```
-The file format is hopefully mostly self-explanatory; this example provides three aspect ratios, two color schemes and three variants, one of which is a variant trigger override.
-The `<label>` tag for the variant is the text that will show up in the _UI Settings_ menu where the variants can be selected, assuming `<selectable>` has been set to true.
+The file format is hopefully mostly self-explanatory; this example provides three aspect ratios, two color schemes, one transition animation profile and three variants, one of which is a variant trigger override.
+The `<label>` tag for the variants and transitions is the text that will show up in the _UI Settings_ menu, assuming `<selectable>` has been set to true.
 The same is true for color schemes, although these will always show up in the GUI and can't be disabled.

-Both the variant and color scheme names as well as their labels can be set to arbitrary values, but the name has to be unique.
+The variant, color scheme and transitions names as well as their labels can be set to arbitrary values, but the name has to be unique.
 If two entries are declared with the same name, a warning will be generated on startup and the duplicate entry will not get loaded.
-Variants and color schemes will be listed in the _UI Settings_ menu in the order that they are defined in capabilities.xml.
+Variants, color schemes and transition animations will be listed in the _UI Settings_ menu in the order that they are defined in capabilities.xml.

-Unlike variants and color schemes, aspectRatio entries can not be set to arbitrary values, instead they have to use a value from the _horizontal name_ or _vertical name_ columns in the following table:
+Unlike the types just mentioned, aspectRatio entries can not be set to arbitrary values, instead they have to use a value from the _horizontal name_ or _vertical name_ columns in the following table:

 | Horizontal name  | Vertical name  | Common resolutions                             |
 | :--------------- | :------------- | :--------------------------------------------- |